zachary-hayward/DA-pupparazi/README.md

 <details>
   <summary>How to submit this challenge</summary>

+This challenge can be used for the following assessments:
+- WD01: Build an HTTP server with a restful JSON API

 This challenge ships with some end-to-end tests written in playwright, if you are submitting this challenge to complete an NZQA requirement, please make sure these tests are passing _before_ you submit.